aiyebelehinRuth/LITA-CAPSTONE-SALES-DATA/README.md

 - The stores in the South should be focused more on, since it has the highest Revenue.
 Expansion is highly needed in the south
 - Gloves need to be highly sentized, more advertisment should be created to foster its demands
 - More of shoes should be produced in the south with more employees employed to foster more units produced and ease distribution.
+- focus on expanding and promoting products in North and East also.